jamie-allen/sdisruptor/presentation/preso/presentation.md

 .notes Consumers that represent the same dependency share a ConsumerBarrier instance, but only one consumer per CB can have write access to any field in the entry
 Consumers wait for a sequence to become available in the ring buffer before they read the entry using a WaitStrategy defined in the ConsumerBarrier; note that various strategies exist for waiting, and the choice depends on the priority of CPU resource versus latency and throughput
 The sequential nature of the ring buffer allows you to introduce dependencies between processes that need something to happen before they move on (how you compose Consumers by ConsumerBarrier)
-If CPU resource is more important, the consumer can wait on a condition variable protected by a lock that is signalled by a producer, which as mentioned before comes with a contention performance penalty
+If CPU resource is more important, the consumer can wait on a condition variable protected by a lock that is signaled by a producer, which as mentioned before comes with a contention performance penalty
 Consumers loop, checking the cursor representing the current available sequence in the ring buffer, which can be done with or without thread yield by trading CPU resource against latency - no lock or CAS to slow it down
 Consumers merely provide a BatchHandler implementation that receives callbacks when data is available for consumption Read/Writes are minimized due to the performance cost of the volatile memory barrier